ganeti/ganeti/doc/design-storagespace.rst

 Configuration changes
 ---------------------

-Add a new attribute "enabled_storage_methods" (type: list of strings) to the cluster config which holds the types of storages, for example, "plain", "drbd", or "ext".
-We consider the first one of the list as the default method.
+Add a new attribute "enabled_storage_types" (type: list of strings) to the cluster config which holds the types of storages, for example, "plain", "drbd", or "ext".
+We consider the first one of the list as the default type.

 For file storage, we'll report the storage space on the file storage dir, which is currently limited to one directory.
 In the future, if we'll have support for more directories, or for per-nodegroup directories this can be changed.

-Note that the abovementioned enabled_storage_methods are just "mechanisms" parameters that define which storage methods the cluster can use.
+Note that the abovementioned enabled_storage_types are just "mechanisms" parameters that define which storage types the cluster can use.
 Further filtering about what's allowed can go in the ipolicy, but these changes are not covered in this design doc.